JAYAKANTHARUN/PowerMate/README.md

 ### Description
 This project uses Arduino, a current sensor, and OpenCV to measure energy usage and recognize the person who turned on the switch.
-The system is designed to track individual energy usage, which can be used to distribute electricity bills among individuals according to their usage.
+The system is designed to track individual's electricity usage, which can be used to split electricity bills among individuals according to their usage.
 It also have a webpage to monitor the total usage of every individuals.
 This system is so useful in places where many peoples stays together like hostels .

 ### Components required.